 The FCC and certain state agencies also impose prior approval requirements on transfers of control, including pro forma transfers of control resulting from corporate reorganizations, and assignments of regulatory authorizations.
 Such requirements may delay, prevent or deter a change in control of the Company.
 The FCC has established and administered a variety of international service regulations, including the International Settlements Policy ("ISP") which governs the settlement between U.S. carriers and their foreign correspondents of the cost of terminating traffic over each other's networks, the "benchmark" accounting rates for such settlement and permissible exceptions to these policies.
-The FCC could find that certain settlement rate terms of the Company's foreign carrier agreements do not meet the ISP requirements, absent a waiver.
-Although the FCC generally has not issued penalties in this area, it could, among other things, issue a cease and desist order or impose fines if it finds that these agreements conflict with the ISP.
-The Company does not believe that any such fine or order would have a material adverse effect on the Company.
 The FCC also regulates the nature and extent of foreign ownership in radio licenses and foreign carrier affiliations of the Company.